-MabThera is registered by Medsafe for induction and maintenance treatment but it is not funded by PHARMAC for maintenance treatment.
-This means you will have to pay for this medicine if you want to have maintenance therapy.
+MabThera (the original rituximab) is registered by Medsafe for induction and maintenance treatment but it is not funded by PHARMAC for induction or maintenance treatment.
+A biosimilar of rituximab is funded for induction and maintenance by PHARMAC.
+This means you will have to pay for MabThera if you want to have induction and maintenance therapy.
 Paying for treatment requires careful thought, but there are financial options that may help you fund private treatment.
 If you have health insurance, carefully check what’s covered — every health insurance provider has different rules and benefits that cover cancer treatment, surgery, tests and specialist appointments.

 What this means for you

 It means there are other options for your particular type of cancer.

 MabThera maintenance after MabThera induction can help to give you a longer remission – and a considerably reduced risk of relapse.

 Innovative cancer treatments like MabThera for maintenance treatment are available in New Zealand but not funded by PHARMAC.
 These medicines are backed by high quality research and has been designed to deliver improved outcomes to give you more time and quality of life.

 It’s important and empowering for you to understand all your options, and know you’re getting the treatment that gives you your best chance.

 If you are considering treatment with MabThera, talk to your doctor about: